sachinharle/R-Metagenomics/README.md

 # R-Metagenomics
-Codes adopted from many online Tutorials
+Codes adopted and reformed from online Tutorials